PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+Generated-package metadata serialization now lives in `pytorch_export_support.py`.
+Tensor metadata, recursive NumPy value conversion, and the complete payload builder are AST-identical to the prior exporter checkpoint.
+Direct tests fix nested ndarray/scalar conversion, constant-buffer flags, operator options and axis semantics, and restoration of public ONNX shape signatures and layouts.
+Artifact-support and architecture validation passes 76 tests; syntax, Ruff, pycompile, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted